Difference Between Perfect Competition vs Monopolistic Competition

 - This is a theoretical situation of the market, where the competition is at its peak.

-What is Monopolistic competition?
+What is a Monopolistic Competition?

 - Monopolistic competition has features of both the market structures perfect competition and monopoly.
 This kind of market structure is found in real life.